 - Melt the 100g butter in a large, heavy-based pan.
 Add the onions, bay leaves and salt and sauté until slightly browned, about 10 minutes.
 The salt will draw out moisture from the onions and help them to brown quickly.

-- Add the garlic and sauté briefly, about 30 seconds.
+- Add the ginger and garlic and sauté briefly, about 30 seconds.
 Next, add in the soy mince and sauté for 5 minutes until slightly browned.
 Add the tinned tomatoes, cauliflower, sweet potatoes, carrots, peas, peppers, pau bhaji masala and water.
 Give everything a good stir and cover with a lid.
 Cook over a medium heat for 20 minutes, stirring frequently.
 If it starts to dry out, add more water and continue to cook until everything is very tender.

 - Switch the heat off and allow to cool for 5 minutes.
 Now, add the reserved 50g of vegan butter, grab a potato masher and give everything a good mash until it resembles a coarse purée.
 Adjust the consistency by adding more water if necessary.
 It should be slightly runny, like lava.
 Add salt and continue to mash until well incorporated.